 Because CEL is a rare disease, rates of acute transformation into acute leukaemia or into blast crisis are unknown.
 Case reports indicate that CEL usually progresses slowly and can remain the same for many years, but then transform rapidly into AML or blast crisis in some cases.

-Chemotherapy involves using drugs to prevent cancer cells from growing and dividing, which destroys the cancer cells overtime.
-Targeted therapy is a treatment that targets the specific genes or proteins of leukaemia cells, as in the case of imatinib.
-Imatinib prevents the tyrosine kinase enzymes from working and this can destroy the abnormal eosinophils by blocking the FIP1L1-PDGFRa gene.
-Therefore, it is more probable that imatinib will work for patients with this genetic mutation.
+Chemotherapy involves using drugs to prevent cancer cells from growing and dividing, leading to the cancer cells being destroyed over time.
+Targeted chemotherapy is a chemotherapy treatment that targets the specific genes or proteins of leukaemia cells.

-- If the therapies above have not yielded results, higher doses of imatinib for cases without the PDGFRαand PDGFRβgene rearrangements may eventually produce a response, if only partial.
-But, even if a patient does not have this mutation, it is still possible that imatinib may work.
-For many patients, imatinib can improve blood counts and symptoms for many years, if the drug is taken on a regular basis.
+If the therapies above have not produced any results, higher doses of imatinib for patients without the mutated PDGFRα and PDGFRβ genes may eventually produce a response, if only partial.
+For many patients, even if they do not have these mutations, imatinib can improve blood counts and symptoms for many years, if the drug is taken on a regular basis.